Skip to content

 Provisioned to your Slack and your SEP.
 Reads the last 90 days of cadence and sequence history.

 First Monday digest ships.
-Variant-test thresholds calibrated.
+Variant-test thresholds tuned.
 Hand-off SLA rules approved by your ops lead.

 Full sales-engagement layer instrumented.
 First sequence-completion-rate baseline set.
 Hand-off SLA performance reported weekly.